linuxfandudeguy/arab-lang/README.md

 This language is purely for experimentation and fun.
 It is not intended for serious software development.
 Use it at your own risk, and be prepared for unexpected behavior and bugs.

+This programming language is unstable so some functions might return errors on execution.